Sharon Traweek: Career

 In 1980, Traweek began teaching for the Stanford University Program in Values, Technology, Science, and Society.
 She was a professor in the MIT Program in Anthropology and Archeology as well as the Program in Science, Technology, and Society from 1982 to 1987.
 Afterward, she went to the Rice University Anthropology Department.
 She has been a professor at UCLA since 1994.
-She also held visiting faculty positions at the Mt Holyoke Five College Women's Studies Research Center, the Anthropology Department at the University of California at San Diego, the Program in Values, Technology, Science, and Society at Stanford University, and Sokendai, the Graduate University for Advanced Studies, in Japan.
+She also held visiting faculty positions at the Mt Holyoke Five College Women's Studies Research Center, the Anthropology Department at the University of California, San Diego, the Program in Values, Technology, Science, and Society at Stanford University, and Sokendai, the Graduate University for Advanced Studies, in Japan.
 In 2020 Traweek was awarded (along with co-recipient Langdon Winner) the Society for the Social Studies of Science's Bernal Prize, awarded to "outstanding scholars who have devoted their careers to the understanding of the social dimensions of science and technology."

 The modes of inquiry Traweek employs include collecting oral histories, conducting archival research, and performing ethnographic fieldwork.
 Her talks, given in over a dozen countries, span the fields of anthropology, cultural studies, history, information studies, Japan studies, science and technology studies, science education, and women's studies.
 The Danforth Foundation, the Fulbright Association, the Luce Foundation, the National Science Foundation, and the Japanese government are among the financial support for her work.